 I am absolutely crazy about canning!
 But I'm even more crazy about providing my family with good, nutritious food.
 What I love about canning my own food is that I know what ingredients are going into each and every jar.
-For instance, when I pressure can my black-eyed peas, it's literally just black-eyed peas that I soaked in a large pot of water the night before, a small amount of pink Himalayan salt, and boiling water.
+For instance, when I pressure-can my black-eyed peas, it's literally just black-eyed peas that I soaked in a large pot of water the night before, a small amount of pink Himalayan salt, and boiling water.
 There are never any chemicals, preservatives, or man-made ingredients.
-They are beans, natural salt, and water—and, boy, are they delicious.
+It's just beans, natural salt, and water—and, boy, is it delicious.

 In fact, everything I can tastes exactly like its supposed to.
 My canned pineapple looks and tastes like fresh-cut pineapple.
 My canned corn was cut straight from the cobs of organic sweet corn from Sprouts.
 It's bright yellow, crunchy, and extremely sweet straight out of the jars.
 Once again, I only put corn, Himalayan salt, and boiling water in my jars.
 My applesauce is just chopped up apples cooked in a crockpot all day, blended and poured into jars.
 They have no sugar, no salt, or any other ingredients.

 Not only can I provide a healthier, better-tasting food option for my family by canning, but I really enjoy doing it as well.
 I get a strong sense of satisfaction being productive, doing something for my family, and getting to know that we are enjoying food every night that I made with my two hands.
 And then I get to teach my children how to do the same for themselves.
 My oldest little boy has been helping me can ever since he could stand in a chair beside me.
 You'll see his pictures in a variety of my canning tutorials because I'm hard-pressed to keep him from helping.
 Let me show you how easy it can be.

 - Soak the beans overnight in water.
 Refill when needed.